skrey/yellow-extensions/source/search/README.md

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 To show a search field on your website use a `[search]` shortcut.

-## How to fine-tune a search
+## How to customise a search

-If you don't want to search trough the entire website, you can use different filters to fine-tune search results.
+If you don't want to search trough the entire website, you can use different filters to customise search results.
 The `author:` filter finds pages by a specific author.
 The `language:` filter finds pages in a specific language.
 The `tag:` filter finds pages with a specific tag.
 The `folder:` filter finds pages in a specific folder.
 Once you're logged in with your user account, you can search with the `status:` filter for [hidden pages](https://github.com/datenstrom/yellow-extensions/tree/master/source/core) and [draft pages](https://github.com/datenstrom/yellow-extensions/tree/master/source/draft).

 ## Examples